logo

 • Sarada Muraleedharan - Former Chief Secretary, Government of Kerala

-• D Thara - Additional Secretary, Ministry of Housing and Urban Affair
+• D Thara - Ministry of Housing and Urban Affairs

 • Praveen Pardeshi - Chief Economic Advisor to the Chief Minister, and Chief Executive Officer of the Maharashtra Institution for Transformation (MITRA)